emirtarik/nlp-kindle/README.md

 It is clear that almost all algorithms make more sense of the unstemmed text, as the accuracies for the models on the stemmed data are lower in most cases.
 Therefore, the rest of the project uses the unstemmed version of the dataset.
 Moving forward, the following models are optimized:

--Logistic regression
+- Logistic regression
-  -Lasso optimization
+  - Lasso optimization
-  -Ridge optimization
+  - Ridge optimization
--Random forest
+- Random forest
--Support Vector Machines
+- Gradient boosting
--Gradient boosting
+- Naive Bayes

--Naive Bayes
+The models are optimized t

 Tuned Logistic Regression with Lasso optimization: